Asgabani/firefox-ios/README.md

 ### Whitespace
 * New code should not contain any trailing whitespace.
-* We recommend enabling both the "Automatically trim trailing whitespace" and "Including whitespace-only lines" preferences in Xcode (under Text Editing).
+* We recommend enabling both the "<b>Automatically trim trailing whitespace</b>" and "Including whitespace-only lines" preferences in Xcode (under Text Editing).
 * <code>git rebase --whitespace=fix</code> can also be used to remove whitespace from your commits before issuing a pull request.

 ### Commits